-As at 31 December 2020 the Group SCR for this module was £64m.
+As at 31 December 2021 the Group SCR for this module was £61m (2020: £64m).

-The full implications of the COVID-19 pandemic are not yet known and could potentially result in an increase in credit risk exposure as difficult economic conditions result in reductions in the financial strength of the Group's counterparties.
+Although the macroeconomic environment recovered in 2021 following the 2020's COVID-19 related downturn, the full implications of the COVID-19 pandemic are not yet known and could potentially result in an increase in credit risk exposure as difficult economic conditions result in reductions in the financial strength of the Group's counterparties.
+The environment remains challenging in 2022 with significant volatility in equity and rates markets.
+The evolution of the Russia-Ukraine conflict remains uncertain.